King's College (New York City): Reestablishment in New York City

-In 2012, the college relocated from the Empire State Building to a new location one block south of Wall Street on Broadway (Manhattan).
+In 2012, the college relocated from the Empire State Building to a new location one block south of Wall Street on Broadway.
 The college also became independent of Campus Crusade in 2012.

 On July 11, 2013, the college announced the appointment of Gregory Alan Thornbury, former dean of the School of Theology and Missions at Union University, as the sixth president of the institution.